-Gross natural gas production, primarily from the Marcellus Shale, exceeded more than 5 trillion cubic feet in 2016, making PA the nation’s second-largest national gas producer for the fourth consecutive year.
+Gross natural gas production, primarily from the Marcellus Shale, exceeded more than a record 7.1 trillion cubic feet in 2020, making PA the nation’s second-largest national gas producer for the fourth consecutive year.
 This leap in production has also ranked us among the top three energy exporters in the United States, solidifying our role as a major net exporter of energy.
 Natural gas usage fits into many aspects of our economy, including heat, power, downstream manufacturing, and electricity generation.
 Other natural gas uses, such as compressed natural gas, offer inexpensive transportation fuel to companies who locate in the state.
 With Royal Dutch Shell’s planned ethylene plant and a local, reliable, and inexpensive source of feedstock, plastics products manufacturing stands to grow exponentially.

 Natural gas and natural gas liquids (NGLs) – particularly ethane and propane – are powering our economy.
 These resources can be used in a variety of ways, including as fuel for heat and electricity generation, transportation fuel, and as valuable feedstock for downstream manufacturing of plastics and chemicals